About

 Design

-In partnership with the City of Portland, the Historic Albina Advisory Board and other key community partners, the project team made design refinements addressing public comments received during the Supplemental Environmental Assessment (EA) public comment period from November 15, 2022, to January 4, 2023.
-ODOT will release a Revised Supplemental EA, including the refinements, for review by the Federal Highway Administration (FHWA).
-A decision from FHWA is expected in 2024.
+In partnership with the City of Portland, the HAAB and other key community partners, the project team made design refinements addressing public comments received during the Supplemental Environmental Assessment public comment period from November 15, 2022, to January 4, 2023.
+In March 2024, the FHWA reviewed the Project’s Revised Supplemental Environmental Assessment and determined the Project would have no significant impact on the natural or human environment.
+FHWA’s decision is formalized in a Finding of No Significant Impact.
+This decision means ODOT has federal approval to proceed with the project and can continue moving forward with more detailed project design and construction.

 Design Activities